lanedsmu/PowerShellLnL/exercises/reboot-at.md

 - [Adding Documentation](#documentation-and-help)
 - [Comment-based help template](#help-template)

-We'll start with a simple and useful set of commands to reboot a Windows computer at a particular time:
+We'll start with a simple and useful set of commands to reboot a Windows computer at a particular time.
+Note that we're focusing on Windows for two reasons:

+1. Powershell remoting is enabled by default
+2. Rebooting a Linux computer requires sudo access, which requires additional OS settings that are beyond our scope here.

 ```powershell
 [datetime]$RestartTime = '8PM'